-We used to operate in very much a siloed organization, and you knew that person was in special education, but you really didn't know what they did and how they were contributing....
-Now we have a much better understanding from role to role and department to department around what that person does and what their function is, and how we can better support and leverage their resources in schools and for principal supervisors.
+We used to operate in very

+much a siloed organization,

+and you knew that person

+was in special education,

+but you really didn't know what they did and how they were contributing....
+Now understanding from role to that person does and what their function is, and how we can better support and leverage their resources in schools and for principal supervisors.